-If the conduct involves an employee, DIEO will work with Human Resources to adjudicate the matter.
+If the conduct involves an employee, the Title IX Office will work with Human Resources to adjudicate the matter.
 This may involve policies that specifically outline expectations for employee conduct.

-If you do not wish to report or are uncertain about reporting the incident
+If you do not want to report or are uncertain about reporting the incident